As part of applying for a green card, you’re required to attend a biometrics appointment. What should you expect?

 You should NOT bring any weapons of any kind to the appointment, and you should not bring food, electronic devices, or cameras into the fingerprinting area.

-You will not need to bring payment to the biometrics appointment, since you should have already paid the $85 biometrics fee as part of your marriage-based green card application package.
+You will not need to bring payment to the biometrics appointment, since you should have already paid the $85 biometrics fee as part of your green card application package.

 What If I Have a Criminal Record?

-In general, if you have a criminal record, it’s advisable to get legal assistance during the marriage-based green card application process.
+In general, if you have a criminal record, it’s advisable to get legal assistance during the green card application process.
 An attorney will help ensure that you disclose your criminal record in the appropriate parts of your application.

 The primary goal of USCIS in checking photos and fingerprints against FBI databases isn’t necessarily to deny all green card applications for everyone who has a criminal record, but rather to ensure that applicants have accurately disclosed their criminal records.

-That said, some types of criminal records could make an applicant ineligible for a marriage-based green card.
+That said, some types of criminal records could make an applicant ineligible for a green card.
 For more information, see our guide on green card applicants with criminal histories.

 Why Did I Get a Second Biometrics Appointment Notice?